ProvableHQ/leo/grammar/abnf-grammar.md

 and the (left or right) associativity of binary operators.

-The primary expressions are self-contained in a way, i.e. they have clear deliminations.
+The primary expressions are self-contained in a way, i.e. they have clear deliminations:
-Some consist of single tokens: identifiers, the keywords 'self' and 'input', and literals.
+Some consist of single tokens, while others have explicit endings.
 Primary expressions also include parenthesized expressions, i.e. any expression may be turned into a primary one by putting parentheses around it.
-The other kinds are defined and explained below.

 <a name="primary-expression"></a>
 ```abnf